SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 ``sE.occurred``, is a Boolean that defaults to ``False``.
 It indicates whether the event ``sE`` has occurred.

-You program a SimEvent to "occur" or "fire" by "signaling" it like this:
+You program a SimEvent to "occur" or "fire" by "signalling" it like this:

    ``sE.signal(``\ *<payload parameter>*\ ``)``